lucafluri/LEDTABLE-Chess/README.md

 Obviously there wont be any checkerboard pattern during play, but i might use it as a startup animation.

 ### Current State
 The Program is currently able to correctly validate any move, all special Chess Rules (Castling, En Passant and Promotions) have been accounted for.
-OnIt is also possible to load PGN files and "let it play".
+It is also possible to load PGN files and "let it play".
 The Base App is therefore finished.

 ### TODO